6.5mm Creedmoor: Cartridge dimensions

-The 6.5mm Creedmoor has a 3.40 mL (52.5 gr H_{2}O) cartridge case capacity.
+The 6.5mm Creedmoor has a 3.40 ml cartridge case capacity; the bullet is 6.72 mm in diameter and the case is 48.77 mm long.

 6.5mm Creedmoor maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).

 Americans define the shoulder angle at alpha/2 = 30 degrees.
 The common rifling twist rate for this cartridge is 203 mm (1 in 8 in), 6 grooves, Ø lands = 6.50 mm, Ø grooves = 6.71 mm, land width = 2.29 mm, and the primer type is large rifle or small rifle depending on the cartridge case manufacturer.

 According to the official C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings, 6.5mm Creedmoor can handle up to 435.00 MPa P_{max} piezo pressure.
 In C.I.P.-regulated countries, every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.

 In CIP-regulated areas, 6.5mm Creedmoor chambered arms are proof-tested at 543.80 MPa PE piezo pressure.